 For example, my husband Daron loves Topo Chico seltzer water.
 I like San Pellegrino sparkling water, so instead of hiding these drinks in the back of the pantry, I chose to put them on display front and center.
 I also keep a lot of bulk paper towels on hand.
 Instead of hiding these in the basement downstairs, I made a space for the extra paper towels in my pantry.
-Another example is my family’s love for Mexican food.
-I created a separate shelf and basket for all my Mexican pantry staples.

 Decorate with Artwork and Decor You Love

-You can add color to your pantry area with flowers and containers, as shown below.
-Or put on display unique dishware, recipe cards, and or cookbooks.
+You can add color to your pantry area with flowers and containers, as shown below, or put on display unique dishware, recipe cards, and or cookbooks.

 Ask for Help

 I would suggest asking friends or family if they know of anyone specializing in storage and organization projects.
-Building out your dream pantry is a project that perhaps your friend, children, or spouse wants to help you with, so don’t be afraid to ask for help.
-For my pantry, I enlisted the support from my friend Linzi who specializes in organization and decor projects, and it made the process seamless.
+Building out your dream pantry is a project that perhaps your friends, children, or spouse wants to help you with, so don’t be afraid to ask for help.
+For my pantry, I enlisted the support of my friend Linzi who specializes in organization and decor projects, and it made the process seamless.
 I think my pantry turned out beautiful!